tanshunyuan/build-my-own-x/wyagit/anki.md

 - Where does tag live in .git? `.git/refs/tags`
 - Where does branches live in .git? `.git/refs/heads`
 - Where does the current/active branch live in `.git`? `.git/HEAD`, this is a ref file containing- a indirect reference aka path/to/other/ref
+- What does DETACHED HEAD mean?
+It's when the user checks out on any commit instead of a branch.
+HEAD contains a direct instead of indirect ref?
 - How does a short hash look like?
 5bd254 instead of 5bd254aa973646fa16f66d702a5826ea14a3eb45
 - What is the two step process when performing a commit?
 A git add / git rm followed by a git commit -m <MESSAGE>
 - What's the name of the stage between the last and next commit.
 And what's used to represent this stage?